AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-experience-fragments.md

 They allow an author to re-use parts of a page (a fragment of an experience), without having to copy and paste the content.

 This supports the headless Content Management System (CMS) use-case, where authors want to use AEM only for authoring, but not for delivering to the customer.
-A third party system/touchpoint can then consume that experience and then deliver to the end user.
+A third-party system/touchpoint can then consume that experience and then deliver to the end user.

 >[!NOTE]
 >